theforeman/foreman-operations-collection/README.md

 ## Installation

-There are currently two ways to use the modules in your setup: install from Ansible Galaxy or via RPM.
-RPM installation is planned for a future release.
+There are currently two ways to use the modules in your setup: install directly from Ansible Galaxy or via packages.

 ### Installation from Ansible Galaxy